top1944/duckuments/docs/atoms_70_software_devel_guide/45-ROS-pkg_name.md

 defines a subscriber which expects a `String` message and subscribes to `~topic_b`.
 The message will be handled by the `self.cbTopic` callback function.
 Note that similar to the publisher, the `~` in the topic name puts the topic under the namespace of the node.
 In this case the subscriber actually subscribes to the topic `talker/topic_b`.

 It is strongly encouraged that a node always publishers and subscribes to topics under their `node_name` namespace.
 In other words, always put a `~` in front of the topic names when you defines a publisher or a subscriber.
 They can be easily remapped in a launch file.
 This makes the node more modular and minimizes the possibility of confusion and naming conflicts.
-See [the launch file section][howto-launch-file] for how remapping works.
+See [the launch file section](#howto-launch-file) for how remapping works.

 The line